lzarus/autoscale-azure-app-service-plan/README.md

 ## Usage

 You can use the script by providing the necessary parameters and executing it.
-It will then iterate through the specified subscriptions and resource groups to scale up the specified App Service Plans.
+It will then iterate through the specified subscriptions and resource groups to scale up or Down the specified App Service Plans.

 ## Functions

 ### `ScaleUpAppServicePlan`

 This function takes the resource group name, App Service Plan name, desired size, and subscription ID as parameters.
-It uses Azure CLI commands to check and scale up the App Service Plan if necessary.
+It uses Azure CLI commands to check and scale up or down the App Service Plan if necessary.

 ### Main Script